 The University of Georgia’s Department of Communication Studies in Athens offers a Master of Arts in Communication Studies with tracks in Interpersonal & Health Communication, and Rhetorical Studies.
 The Interpersonal & Health Communication track provides students with a theoretical and methodological foundation in interpersonal and health communication that is applicable to political, organizational, health-related, relational, and sociocultural contexts.
 Students in this concentration can take classes in medical interviewing, patient-provider communication, public health communication, interpersonal conflict, education through communication, relational communication, and communication for social movements.
 The Rhetorical Studies concentration prepares students for advanced scholarly study of rhetorical processes and their connection to civic life.
 Students take classes that cover qualitative and quantitative research methods; written, visual, oral, and mass-mediated communications and how they relate to social traditions; communication and religion; scientific communication; women in American public discourse; and family communication.
 For their final graduation requirement, students can choose to complete a master’s thesis that they defend before a committee, or a non-thesis option that requires students to take two additional courses and pass a comprehensive examination.

 Valdosta State University’s Department of Communication Arts offers a Master of Arts in Communication Arts with emphases in Mass Media and Communication.
-Students of this program take core classes in communication theory and mass communication theory, as well as quantitative and qualitative research methods, before taking classes that are specific to their chosen emphasis.
+Students of this program complete core classes in communication theory and mass communication theory, as well as quantitative and qualitative research methods, before taking classes that are specific to their chosen emphasis.
 For their electives, students can choose from courses in intercultural communication, crisis communication, the theory and design of emerging communication, pedagogy and instruction, conflict negotiation, international media, communication law, and rhetorical criticism and theory.
 For their final graduation requirement, students can choose between completing a master’s thesis or passing a set of comprehensive exams.

 Online Master’s in Communication Programs in Georgia

-At present, there are two schools in Georgia that offer online master’s in communication programs.
+At present, there are three schools in Georgia that offer online master’s in communication programs.
 These programs may be a good option for students who do not want to relocate for graduate school and who live far away from a campus-based program, such as students in Albany, Augusta, or Gainesville.

 There are also numerous out-of-state schools with online master’s in communication programs that accept applications from residents of Georgia.
 However, prospective students should know that not all programs are able to accept online students from all 50 states, due to state authorization policies and procedures that vary from state to state.
 In addition, there are some online programs that require students to visit campus to attend in-person sessions or intensives, which are typically two to three days, but can be up to a week or longer, and include lectures and discussions, career workshops and networking events, written and oral exams, and other activities that aim to solidify students’ grasp of course content and to connect them with faculty and peers.
 Students are typically responsible for the costs of attending these events, therefore, prospective applicants should always research online programs to see if they include mandatory in-person sessions.
 While some students may welcome these sessions as an opportunity to meet classmates and instructors, others may have personal or work obligations that make it difficult to attend these required sessions.